idiosyncapricorn/Gastronome/readme.md

- a fun little project inspired by vice
+ a fun little project inspired by vice. food science